phpmikeanz/tracics/RESPONSIVE_DESIGN_COMPLETE.md

 4. Verify touch interactions work properly
 5. Check that all content is accessible and readable

-The TTRAC LMS is now fully responsive and ready for users on any device! 🎉
+The TRAC LMS is now fully responsive and ready for users on any device! 🎉